vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_fs_to_json_report.html

-Use to_json() to export the model to a JSON file.
+Use :py:func:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier.to_json` to export the model to a JSON file.
 If you omit a filename, VerticaPy prints the model:

 .. ipython:: python